IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_content_type.rst

   * Set a maximum number of times to resend the reply follow up.

 * Repeat for each type of reply the system needs to handle.

+.. note:: Because steps and questions can be included by reference, the Next Step Flow will automatically update to send the most current version.

 .. image:: ../assets/next-step-replies-add.png